cypress-io/cypress-documentation/content/api/commands/stub.md

 ### Yields [<Icon name="question-circle"/>](/guides/core-concepts/introduction-to-cypress#Subject-Management)

-- `cy.stub()` is a _utility function_, and is neither a command nor a query.
-  Cypress concepts like retries and timeouts do not apply.
 - `cy.stub()` is _synchronous_ and returns a value (the stub) instead of a Promise-like chain-able object.
 It can be aliased.
 - `cy.stub()` returns a [Sinon.js stub](http://sinonjs.org).
 All methods found